JetBrains/guide/site/go/tutorials/simple_rag_with_go/building_app/index.md

 ![step15](./images/17.png)

 Once the Knowledge Base is created, you need to sync the data.
-After the sync is complete, test the Knowledge Base.
+Syncing can take anywhere from a few minutes to a couple of hours, depending on the number of documents.
+Once the sync is complete, you're ready to test the Knowledge Base.

 ![step16](./images/18.png)